thrombusplus/OpenClinica-ThrombUS/README.md

-# Welcome!
+# Welcome to OpenClinica-ThrombUS project

 OpenClinica is an open source software for Electronic Data Capture (EDC) and Clinical Data Management (CDM) used to optimize clinical trial workflow in a smart and secure fashion.
+This fork contains adaptations for the clinical studies needs of the ThrombUS+ Project (https://thrombus.eu).
 Use OpenClinica to:

 - Build studies
 - Create eCRFs